develprr/metamatic-framework/README.md

 ## Events

-Even though events are typically connected to stores the way that updating a store causes Metamatic to broadcast (or dispatch or radiate) a similarly named event as the store itself, there are situations that you want to fire a standalone event without updating any store.
+Even though events are typically connected to stores the way that updating a store causes Metamatic™ to broadcast (or dispatch or radiate) a similarly named event as the store itself, there are situations that you want to fire a standalone event without updating any store.
 You may also want to implement a standalone event listener that handles events but does not necessarily update any store.